 Medicare Part B helps pay for medically necessary outpatient physical therapy, occupational therapy and speech language pathology services.
 Until 2018 there were annual limits on Medicare allowed payment for therapy services known as the "Therapy Cap".
 It was rescinded in 2018.

 Although the Therapy Cap was rescinded in 2018, CMS left regulations in place requiring therapists to apply a special "KX modifier" on all claims when the Medicare allowed charges reach certain arbitrary limits known as therapy thresholds.
 In 2020 those limits are:

 No. Since January 1, 2018 there has been no exception process and you can no longer use a KX modifier for medically necessary services that exceed the cap.

 No. There is now a targeted review process instead.

 When there is not an exceptions process in place the therapy threshold applies to all outpatient setting with the exception of hospitals.

-Clinicient's therapy-specific EMR and billing system can help ease compliance to Medicare regulations and track the therapy threshold.
+Clinicient's EMR and medicare physical therapy billing system can help ease compliance to Medicare regulations and track the therapy threshold.
 Among the many features that support Medicare compliance are: